ga4gh/data-security/DSIP/DSIP_v4.0.md

-3.  *Data Processors*: the entities who process the data provided by Data Contributors according to the business and security policies set by Data Stewards, and which put in place all the needed technical safeguards to enforce them.
+3.  *Data Processors*: the entities who process the data provided by Data Contributors according to the business and security policies set by Data Controllers, and which put in place all the needed technical safeguards to enforce them.
 These include:

     1. Infrastructure service providers - entities that provide technology